looprock/riemann-gw/README.md

 service - string: name of service

-metric [optional] - string representation of a number, re "5"
+metric - string representation of a number, re "5"

 ttl [optional] - string representation of a number, re: "10", defaults to 10